Drought Response: Nutrition and Water Sanitation and Hygiene (WASH)

 International Medical Corps has been working in Ethiopia for well over a decade, providing treatment for malnourished children and programs in water, sanitation and hygiene, food and livelihood security and comprehensive health care.
 Through its livelihood interventions that support the nutrition program, International Medical Corps has provided emergency seed distribution for nearly 15,000 households and livelihood support for another 1,400 families.

-Although a well-coordinated response is already underway in Ethiopia, growing needs far exceed available resources.
-International Medical Corps has scaled up emergency response efforts in roughly half of the country’s 40 most affected woredas, or districts.
-Our support has included:
+Current drought conditions have limited access to water in some regions, forcing residents–especially women and children–to travel longer distances for water, in some cases resorting to collect from possibly contaminated sources, including rivers, ponds and springs.
+Although a well-coordinated response is already underway in Ethiopia, growing needs for safe and potable water far exceed available resources.
+International Medical Corps has scaled up emergency response efforts in roughly half of the country’s 40 most affected districts, known as woredas.
+This support has included:

-- Distribution of Infant and Young Child Feeding information, education and communication materials;
+- Distribution of Infant and Young Child Feeding information, education and communication materials

-- Providing logistical support to transport therapeutic foods, medications and other essential items to health centers and health posts;
+- Providing logistical support to transport therapeutic foods, medications and other essential items to health centers and health posts